 TN Marble History

-The Tennessee marble industry was established in 1838 in Hawkins County, when this distinctive stone was shipped to Washington D.C. for the construction of the United States Capitol building.
-Around 1850, Tennessee Marble was discovered in Knox and Blount Counties, where with greater access to rail, the stone industry took off.
-Tennessee Marble is actually in the Limestone family, but is so closely related to actual marble and has the ability to take a polish, so practitioners and quarriers adopted the brand name of Tennessee Pink Marble.
-Because of it’s durability, versatility, abundance, and warm hue,Tennessee Pink Marble was used extensively on exteriors, floors, counters, elevators, walls, and memorials throughout our nation’s capitol city.
-Among those buildings are the National Gallery of Art, The Smithsonian Institution, the Jefferson and Lincoln Memorials, the National Cathedral, and most recently, the U.S. Capitol Visitors’ Center.
+Tennessee Marble is actually a sedimentary rock in the limestone family.
+Because it has brilliant color and takes a high polish, practitioners adopted the brand name of Tennessee Marble.
+Because it is durable, versatile, abundant, and beautiful warm hues,Tennessee Pink Marble was used extensively for wall coverings, floors, counters, elevators, and memorials throughout our nation’s capitol city.
+Among those buildings are the National Gallery of Art, the Jefferson and Lincoln Memorials, the National Cathedral, the Newseum, the Center for Strategic and International Studies, and most recently, the U.S. Capitol Visitors’ Center.

 The Tennessee Pink Marble Trail is a great way to experience the living history of Tennessee Marble in the Knoxville Region.
 The East Tennessee Historical Society also had an exhibit and videos showcasing TN Pink Marble called Rock of Ages.